Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Marty laughed softly, and held the door open so he could deposit Adam on the mattress next to the bed.
 "Did you two get all your dick measuring energy worked out, at least?"

 "Oh, I won *that* game long ago," Daar chittered tiredly.
-"This was more...balls, it’s so stupidly macho-male even I’m embarrassed.
+"This was more... balls, it’s so stupidly macho-male even I’m embarrassed.
 Les’ just say he’s a damn good coach.
-An’ if he din’t know *how* good he was, well...I smashed away any doubt!"
+An’ if he din’t know *how* good he was, well...
+I smashed away any doubt!"

 Marty sighed, suspecting it’d be something like that.
 "Well, at least you kept your promise and brought him back still in one piece…I know I should be objecting about doctors’ orders and stuff but, I think he needed it.
 Even John and Christian are being gentle with him."